tavip/linux/Documentation/labs/device_model.rst

     include devices (hierarchical view of all devices in the system), buses (bus view of devices according to how they are attached to buses), classes, etc.

+.. slide:: Linux devices model
+   :level: 2

+   * Why is it important?

+     * Hotplug

+     * Power management

+     * Allow application to discover devices and receive events about devices

+.. slide:: Linux devices abstractions
+   :level: 2

+      * device - a physical device that is attached to a bus
+      * driver - a software entity that can be associated with a device and performs operations with it
+      * bus - a device to which other devices can be attached
+      * class - a type of device that has a similar behavior (e.g. discs, partitions, serial ports, etc.)

+.. slide:: Hotplug
+   :level: 2

+   * Adding and removing devices from the bug at runtime

+   * The bus needs to hardware facilities to detect such events

+   * The bus driver will create devices when such events are detected

+   * udev will receive notifications via netlinks sockets and it will search for compatible modules and load them

+   * The bus driver will try to match the devices with the drivers and if successful will probe the device

 sysfs
 =====